Stoke hand trial to Nigerian striker Michael Uchebo

 The Potters signed five new players - Jonathan Woodgate, Matthew Upson, Peter Crouch, Cameron Jerome and Wilson Palacios - at a cost of around £20m last summer.

-Manager Tony Pulis has already said that he does not expect the Potters to be making a lot of activity in January , a view that Coates agrees with.
+Manager Tony Pulis has already said that , a view that Coates agrees with.

 "We've got a full squad and a good squad," he added.
 "Unless something very attractive appears on the scene, I think that's how we'll end up."